|Home||Online Camp||Sign Up||Teachers||Contact Us|

-ABC currently offers eight banjo tracks (eight or more classes in every class period), a fiddle track (one class in every class period), a guitar track (one class in every class period), and a smattering of classes in other instruments (e.g. bass, uke, mandolin) as well as classes in general topics not tied to any single instrument type (e.g. jam etiquette, songwriting).
+ABC currently offers eight banjo tracks (eight or more classes in every class period), a fiddle track (one class in every class period), a guitar track (one class in every class period), plus our new mandolin track (one class in every class period).
+This year we also offer occasional classes in bass, banjo uke, and harmony singing.

 While some classes have a broad topical focus and a very specific level ("Basic Fiddle Tune Back-up" or "Advanced Chromatic Soloing") other classes address a specific aspect of banjo playing useful at all levels of play ("Tuning the Banjo -- Theory & Practice" or "Learning Tunes by Ear").
 Your responses on the registration form about playing level, jamming experience, and so forth, are used to help plan the number and levels of classes.
 This means that the earlier you register the more the program will be tweaked to suit your needs.
 Your responses on the registration form assist us in planning the event.